 Love.
 Resilience.
 Legacy.
-These are the lessons my mother taught me in her struggles through poverty and the horrors of World War II.
+These are my mother's lessons in her struggles through poverty and the horrors of World War II.
 Lilia reads like a novel or scenes from a movie.
-This coming-of-age book provides a window onto a period of known history but also reveals an eye-opening account into the tragedies of genocide suffered by northern Italy at the hands of war.
+This coming-of-age book provides a window onto a period of known history and reveals an eye-opening account into the tragedies of genocide suffered by northern Italy at the hands of war.

 Over the years, I have listened to my mother revisit the daggers that penetrated her heart so long ago, and I’ve watched as tears pooled before her.
-Opening the door to a harrowing past was initially a struggle for her but ultimately proved to be cathartic.
+Opening the door to a harrowing past was initially a struggle for my mother, but ultimately proved to be cathartic.
 In reliving her difficult childhood, other memories also surfaced…beautiful memories that had been shrouded by pain but yearned to be remembered.

 My mother is brimming with incredible and often devastating stories, and yet she harbors no hatred for those who caused her family so much hardship.
 She is proof that one can heal through horrific cultural traumas.
 However, we must keep in mind the legacy of 20th-century wars, which still haunt us today.

-I spent many summers growing up with my grandparents in the heart of the sweet hamlet of Mussons—a quaint Northern Italian village.
-Sitting with my Nonni, I listened as they painted for me the hardships my family endured throughout their lives.
+I spent many summers growing up with my grandparents in the heart of Mussons, a quaint Northern Italian village.
+I listened as they spoke of the hardships they endured throughout their lives.
 Even as a child, I could feel the sadness and grief of their past, especially with my grandmother, whose eyes spoke worlds of suffering.

 My mother lost two brothers in the war, one to the Russian front, and one fell victim to the Nazi regime.
 Despite the darkness thrust upon my mother as a child, she never gave up believing the depth of her love would heal her family from layers of loss and despair.
 Stories like this one don’t often make it to the big screen.
-But it’s important to preserve the legacy of the lessons gathered by the people who came before us so we may honor them, learn from them, and help create a world where their dreams of love and family are kept alive.
+It's important to preserve the legacy of the lessons gathered by the people who came before us so we may honor them, learn from them, and help create a world where their dreams of love and family are kept alive.